 As a kid I was more than happy with Outrun on my C64.

 The touch screen on an iPhone or iPad is a world away from the tactile feeling of an arcade stick or physical buttons.
-Losing this tactile input makes it very difficult to recreate that arcade feeling.
+Losing this tactile input makes it very difficult to recreate that arcade feeling, according to Rewarded Play reviews.
 So in order to compensate I must focus on other areas of the design.
 The visuals need to be vibrant and the music needs to leap out of the speakers inviting the player in.
 The gameplay needs to be simple but highly playable and the controls need to be expertly distilled down to their purest form.
 It’s a difficult task but one that I’ll continue to explore as I make more games.

 Visiting the Four Quarters bar reminded me what I love about arcade games but it also gave me a deeper appreciation for how difficult it is to capture the essence of that experience on a phone or tablet.
 I also came away admiring just how simple but fun the gameplay is on many of these old games.
 There’s a laser focus on simplistic but highly addictive gameplay loops.
 And in my opinion that’s also when mobile gaming is at its best too.